panda-suite/pandacash-cli/README.md

 ```

 ## Usage
 After installing `pandacash-cli`, it can be used as a command-line tool to quickly spin up a local development BCH blockchain with a single command.
-The local blockchain comes with ten pre-funded BCH addresses, which can be used in the local development process. `pandacash-cli` will also spin up a REST API to interface with the local blockchain that is fully compatible with [BITBOX](https://developer.bitcoin.com/bitbox/).
+The local blockchain comes with ten pre-funded BCH addresses, which can be used in the local development process.

 **Command Line**
 ```bash